What Size of Hook for Bass?

 Fishing Hook Gauges

-Since bass is a pretty large fish, you may want to get a stronger hook, though this isn’t really necessary.
+Since bass is a pretty large fish, you may want to get a stronger hook, though this isn’t necessary.

 The strength of a fishing hook is determined by its gauge, which is the thickness of the hook.
 Hook gauges are denoted with a number followed by X, e.g. 1X, 2X, etc.